5 Home Improvement Advertising Ideas in 5 Minutes

 2. Offer a Unique Incentive

-If you want to attract a list of strong potential customers to your home center or website landing page, consider grabbing their attention with a relatable image.
+Now that you have their attention with a relatable image.
 Next, keep their attention by offering them a unique incentive.

 It’s not always the biggest discounts that drive traffic to home centers and lumberyards.
-It’s those timely, necessary sales that occur at just the right time.
-For example, if your home center’s targeting homeowners who are planning their veggie gardens or landscaping features, you might offer 10% off all Lawn & Garden purchases in the month of April.
+It’s those timely, necessary sales that occur at the right time.
+Here are a few examples, if your Home Center is located in the northern US:

-Sometimes it pays to break away from the pack and do something really different with your home improvement advertising.
-WordStream highlighted this brilliant ad concept from Frontline pet flea and tick control, which takes advantage of this busy lobby location:
+Sometimes it pays to break away from the same ole, same ole and do something different with your home improvement advertising.

 4. Include a Clear Call-to-Action ("CTA")